mariusei/testCloudflarePages/README.md

-# Sveltekit on Cloudflare pages
+# Sveltekit on Cloudflare Pages

 A Cloudflare Pages-project based on Sveltekit and `@sveltejs/adapter-cloudflare`.